Academic awards, ClubS and activities

 MORE RIVERHEAD STUDENTS ARE TAKING MORE AP EXAMS EACH YEAR!
 In 2007, 140 students took 210 AP Exams, and, in 2011, 309 students took 548 exams. in that same time frame, AP students with scores of 3 or higher increased from 87 in 2007 to 146 in 2011.
 Most colleges will grant college credit to high school students who earn at least a score of 3 on an AP exam.
 RCSD was named to the College Board's AP District Honor Roll. [...]

-RHS offers a Classics and Latin club, as well as a full line up of Art, Drama, Music, AP, Honors and College level courses, NJROTC, and a full range of junior varsity, varsity and intramural sports teams.
+RHS offers a Classics and Latin club, a technology team, as well as a full line up of Art, Drama, Music, AP, Honors and College level courses, NJROTC, and a full range of junior varsity, varsity and intramural sports teams.
 In addition, the school provides a variety of clubs to meet the diverse extracurricular needs of its student body.
 An academic Wall of Fame honors academic achievement.
 RHS is proud of its athletic teams, intramural programs, and special physical fitness programs. [...]

 Riverhead High School produces students who have "heart"!